Sudo-Ivan/micron-parser-js/README.md

 ## Best practices

-For optimal display of Micron content in the browser it's recommended to use a monospaced font such as [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono), available through Google Fonts, or wrap content in a `<pre>` tag
+For optimal display of Micron content in the browser it's recommended to use a monospaced font with NerdFont icon support, such as the ones provided [here](https://www.nerdfonts.com/font-downloads).

-The line height for your container should also be set to `line-height: normal !important;` to better match the terminal environment